My Life as a Courgette

-My Life as a Courgette (Ma vie de Courgette; also titled My Life as a Zucchini in North America and Australia) is a 2016 stop-motion animated comedy-drama film directed by Claude Barras, and co-written by Céline Sciamma.
+My Life as a Courgette (Ma vie de Courgette; also titled My Life as a Zucchini in North America and Australia) is a 2016 French-language stop-motion animated comedy-drama film directed by Claude Barras, and co-written by Céline Sciamma.
 It was screened in the Directors' Fortnight section at the 2016 Cannes Film Festival.

 This is the second adaptation of Gilles Paris' 2002 novel Autobiographie d'une Courgette, as there was a French live-action television film adaptation called C'est mieux la vie quand on est grand which aired in 2007 by Luc Béraud.

 The film received acclaim from critics, with many praising the film's visual aesthetic, emotional depth, and sympathetic characters.
 It won Best Animated Film and Best Adapted Screenplay at the 42nd César Awards.
 At the 89th Academy Awards, it was nominated for the Best Animated Feature Film and was selected as the Swiss entry for the Best Foreign Language Film at the 89th Academy Awards, making the December shortlist.

 Plot

-Set in Switzerland, Icare lives with his mother who has become an alcoholic and physically abusive towards him after Icare's father, Papa Lele, abandoned their family.
+Set in Switzerland, Icare lives with his mother, Mama Lala, who has become an alcoholic and physically abusive towards him after Icare's father, Papa Lele, abandoned their family.
 One day when his mother comes after him in a drunken rage, Icare accidentally pushes her down the stairs when he closes the attic door on her, causing her death.
 Later on, Icare makes a deposition to Police Officer Raymond.
-He informs him that he prefers to be called "Courgette"-("Zucchini" in the English version), his mother's nickname for him.
+He informs him that he prefers to be called "Courgette" ("Zucchini" in the American English version), his mother's nickname for him.
 As mementos, he keeps one of his mother's beer cans and a kite he made with a drawing of his father as a superhero.

 Raymond brings Courgette to an orphanage.
 Simon, one of the kids there, initially picks on Courgette and tries to force him to say what happened to his parents.
 After a fight over the kite, Simon warms up to Courgette and explains that he's the one who knows about all the kids' backgrounds.
 He then points out the backstories of the other kids, whose parents are either deceased or, as in Simon's case, in trouble with the law.
 Courgette then tells him about what happened to his own mother.

 One day, a new orphaned girl named Camille arrives and Courgette develops a crush on her at first sight.
-Simon and Courgette sneak a look at her files and find out that she had witnessed her father murdering her mother for cheating on him, and then killed himself.
-Camille does have a living aunt named Ida, but she is a very spiteful-(and possibly abusive) woman whose only reason for wanting to gain custody of Camille is for the money she'll get in taking her in.
+Simon and Courgette sneak a look at her files and find out that she had witnessed her father murdering her mother for cheating on him, and then killing himself.
+Camille does have a living aunt named Ida, but she is a spiteful (and possibly abusive) woman whose only reason for wanting to gain custody of Camille is for the money she'll get in taking her in.
 Courgette and Camille start to bond during an overnight vacation at a snow resort, where he refashions his mother's beer can into a toy boat for her.